Gouffre de Padirac, Lot visitors guide

 The Gouffre de Padirac is an incredible cave system containing an underground river and gorge and a huge cavern.
 Underground lakes and pools and stalactite formations all add to its appeal but somehow it is the sheer size of the caverns that is really incredible.

-It is the most visited cave system in the whole of France and the number one tourist attraction of the Midi-Pyrenees region.
+It is the most visited system of French caves and the number one tourist attraction of the Midi-Pyrenees region.

 Explore the Gouffre de Padirac

 The cave system is 103 meters below ground and can be accessed via a lift or a staircase.
 Once in the system you are taken by a boat through the galleries and on to the large cavern.
 The boat is punted by a guide who can tell you a bit about the formation of the cave system.